AditiBelle/AditiBelle/README.md

 ## About Me:

 Hello!
 I am Aditi.
-I major in Neuroscience & Behavior and minor in computer science and chemistry.
+I major in Neuroscience & Behavior and minor in computer science and chemistry and I am on the pre-med track!

-I am interested in moving towards a path in computational neuroscience as well as integrating CS and public health!
+I am interested in computational neuroscience as well as integrating CS and public health!

 Linkedin: www.linkedin.com/in/aditi-belle-290792266